perillamint/emacs-open-color-theme/README.md

     Some 256-color terminals also allow you to set and use the standard 16 colors in addition to the fixed 256-color palette.
 This option only applies when your terminal is in 256-color mode.
-If set to 16 (the default) it will try to use the exact Solarized colors (assuming that you've set these colors to the correct Solarized values either manually or by importing one of the many colorscheme available for popular terminal emulators).
-If it’s set to 256, then Solarized will use a degraded version of the Solarized palette by displaying the closest colors in the terminal's default 256 colors as shown in [Xterm's color chart](http://en.wikipedia.org/wiki/File:Xterm_color_chart.png).
+If set to 16 (the default) it will try to use the exact Open Color colors (assuming that you've set these colors to the correct Open Color values either manually or by importing one of the many colorscheme available for popular terminal emulators).
+If it’s set to 256, then Open Color will use a degraded version of the Open Color palette by displaying the closest colors in the terminal's default 256 colors as shown in [Xterm's color chart](http://en.wikipedia.org/wiki/File:Xterm_color_chart.png).

 *   solarized-degrade

-    For test purposes only; in GUI mode, this forces Solarized to use the 256 degraded color mode to test the approximate color values for accuracy.
+    For test purposes only; in GUI mode, this forces Open Color to use the 256 degraded color mode to test the approximate color values for accuracy.

 *   solarized-bold | solarized-underline | solarized-italic

-    If you wish to stop Solarized from displaying bold, underlined or italicized typefaces, simply set the appropriate variable to `nil`.
+    If you wish to stop Open Color from displaying bold, underlined or italicized typefaces, simply set the appropriate variable to `nil`.

 *   solarized-contrast

     Stick with normal!
 It's been carefully tested.
-Setting this option to high or low does use the same Solarized palette but simply shifts some values up or down in order to expand or compress the tonal range displayed.
+Setting this option to high or low does use the same Open Color palette but simply shifts some values up or down in order to expand or compress the tonal range displayed.

 *   solarized-visibility